Ky Peterson Is Fighting for His Life in the Shadows of the Prison Industrial Complex and Mainstream “Social Justice” Organizations

 - Ky and other gender non-conforming people at Pulaski have been placed in solitary confinement for “their own protection,” despite evidence of the psychological and physical violence of long-term solitary confinement.

-With the help of our friends in the media, including an investigative series about Ky’s incarceration by The Advocate, as well as organizations like Get Equal, Survived And Punished, Black & Pink, The Racial Justice Action Center, SNaP Co., and Southerners on New Ground, we are thankful to have gained supporters across the globe.
+With the help of our friends in the media, including an investigative series about Ky’s incarceration by The Advocate, as well as organizations like Get Equal, Survived And Punished, Black & Pink, we are thankful to have gained supporters across the globe.
 If he is pardoned and released, Ky hopes to build a future in trans advocacy by continuing to share his story and fighting for victims’ rights, as he is actively doing now from prison.

 Ky Peterson, however, is still unlawfully behind bars and needs your support.